 As an avid bird feeder, you should be aware of the harmful occurrences that your feathered friends could come in contact with.
-As the weather gets colder, you may not be inclined to be as vigilant about maintaining the outdoor environment that wild birds are experiencing in your yard.
-It is important to avoid these three backyard threats to improve your life as a bird feeder and their's as birds.
+As the weather gets colder, you may not be as vigilant about maintaining the outdoor environment that wild birds have come to expect from your yard.
+It is important to avoid these backyard threats to improve your life as a bird feeder and their's as birds.

 1. Cats and Other Predators: Outdoor and feral cats can be a direct threat to wild birds at any time of the year.
-Even well fed cats will chase or hunt the birds that are hopping from shelter and food sources in your yard.
-By being aware during peak bird feeding hours (first thing in the morning); you can keep your feathered friends free from harm.
+Even well fed cats will chase or hunt the birds that are traveling from shelter and food sources in your yard.
+Be aware of the primary feeding time — early in the morning — and you can keep your feathered friends free from harm keeping cats inside.
 Learn more about backyard predators in our previous post.

 2. Avian Diseases: You’re not a fan of giving your bird feeders as much attention in the cooler months of the year and figure that there’s a low chance of the feed spoiling; but diseases can still be transmitted in cooler temperatures!
-Continue to clean your bird feeders regularly and clean out old seed.
-Because wild birds will pick out their favorites from a mixed seed variety, make sure that you are diligently cleaning the ground beneath the feeder to keep pests, squirrels, and other wild life from congregating.
+Continue to clean your bird feeders regularly and toss out old seed.
+Because wild birds will pick out their favorites from a mixed seed variety, make sure to clean the ground beneath the feeder to keep pests, squirrels, and other wild life from congregating.

-3. Windows: You may prefer to watch your feathered friends through a squeaky, clean window, but having clean windows serve as a potential threat to wild birds.
-Wild birds cannot see windows and are confused by the "outdoorsy" reflections they see.
-Collisions with a window or glass door could be fatal to a bird.
-It could causee serious injury, or stunning thatmakes birds more vulnerable to predators.
+3. Windows: You may prefer to watch your feathered friends through a squeaky clean window, but spotless windows are a potential threat to wild birds.
+Wild birds cannot see the actual windows and are confused by the "outdoorsy" reflections they see.
+Collisions with a window or glass door can be fatal to a bird.
+If not fatal, then It could causee serious injury, or stun them, which makes birds more vulnerable to predators.
 Instead of compromising a clean window, place feeders and baths at least eight to ten feet away from the nearest window.